xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT2102: Error processing the method '\*' in the assembly '\*': *

-Something unexpected occured when trying to mark the method mentioned in the error message.
+Something unexpected occurred when trying to mark the method mentioned in the error message.

 The assembly causing the issue is named in the error message.
 To fix this issue the assembly will need to be provided in a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).